 Magnolia Cemetery – Beautiful 19th-century rural cemetery, three miles north of downtown Charleston.

-Boone Hall Plantation – Famous live oak avenue, with an interpretation of the plantation that emphasises the slave experience.
+Boone Hall Plantation – Famous live oak avenue, with an interpretation of the plantation that emphasises the experiences of enslaved people.
 More info

 Magnolia Plantation – One of the oldest Ashley River plantations, primarily visited for its beautiful gardens and the Audubon Swamp.
 More info